MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 ### Account country/region

-This field is either where you live or your business is located.
+This field is either where you live, or where your business is located.

 > [!IMPORTANT]
 > After enrollment, the value of this field is read-only.